-Our Manager and its affiliates seek to originate real estate loans between \$5 million and \$200 million (of which we intend to hold up to \$30 million), generally with one- to five-year terms and amortization when terms exceed three years.
 Our loans are secured by real estate and, in addition, when lending to owner-operators in the cannabis industry, other collateral, such as equipment, receivables, licenses or other assets of the borrowers to the extent permitted by applicable laws and regulations.
 In addition, we seek to impose strict loan covenants and seek personal or corporate guarantees for additional protection.
 We aim to maintain cannabis-related loans held by us to be diversified across jurisdictions and across verticals, including cultivators, processors, dispensaries, as well as ancillary businesses.
 In addition, we may invest in borrowers that have equity securities that are publicly traded on the Canadian Stock Exchange ("CSE") in Canada and/or over-the-counter in the United States.

-As of June 30, 2021, our portfolio is secured, on average, 2.0 times by real estate and has total coverage of real estate and additional non-real estate collateral equal to, on average, 5.4 times our aggregate funded principal amount of such loans.
+As of September 10, 2021, our portfolio is secured, on average, 1.9 times by real estate and has total coverage of real estate and additional non-real estate collateral equal to, on average, 5.5 times our aggregate funded principal amount of such loans.
 We intend to hold positions in loans originated by our Manager and its affiliates generally between \$5 million and \$30 million, with the remaining amounts to be funded by private funds managed by an affiliate of our Manager or third-party co-lenders or participants.
 We may revise such concentration limits from time to time as our loan portfolio grows.
-All investments in our portfolio as of June 30, 2021, are senior secured loans to established multi-state or single-state cannabis operators or property owners.
+All investments in our portfolio as of September 10, 2021, are senior secured loans to established multi-state or single-state cannabis operators or property owners.
+We consider cannabis operators to be established if they are state-licensed and are deemed to be operational by the applicable state regulator.
 We do not own any stock, warrants to purchase stock or other forms of equity in any of our portfolio companies that are involved in the cannabis industry, and we will not take stock, warrants or equity in such issuers until permitted by applicable laws and regulations, including U.S. federal laws and regulations.

-As of June 30, 2021, our Sponsor and its affiliates, through affiliated private funds and co-investors, had originated and closed 18 loans totaling approximately \$280.5 million to companies operating in the cannabis industry, had approximately \$226.5 million of loans outstanding and were committed to fund approximately \$39.3 million in additional loans under commitments from existing credit facilities (subject to customary closing conditions), with approximately \$126 million of potential loans in various stages of underwriting and loan documentation.
+As of September 10, 2021, our Sponsor and its affiliates, through affiliated private funds and coinvestors, had originated and closed 24 loans totaling approximately \$299.3 million to companies operating in the cannabis industry, had approximately \$255.1 million of loans outstanding and were committed to fund approximately \$87.6 million in additional loans under commitments from existing credit facilities (subject to customary closing conditions), with approximately \$90 million of potential loans in various stages of underwriting and loan documentation.

-As of June 30, 2021, the members of our Investment Committee had reviewed over 500 cannabis loan opportunities, of which 18 loans have been funded, and, as of July 15, 2021, were evaluating 30 loan opportunities representing potential total loan commitments of approximately \$608.0 million.
+As of September 10, 2021, the members of our Investment Committee had reviewed over 500 cannabis loan opportunities, of which 24 loans have been funded, and, as of September 10, 2021, were evaluating 33 loan opportunities representing potential total loan commitments of approximately \$799.2 million.
 We believe our relationship with our Manager benefits us by providing access to a robust pipeline of potentially actionable opportunities, an extensive relationship network of cannabis industry operators and other real estate loan opportunities and significant back-office personnel to assist in the origination and management of loans.